 To comply with State regulations, the Village of Cassadaga annually issues a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
-Last year, your tap water met all State drinking water health standards and we are proud to report that our system did not violate a maximum contaminant level.
+Last year, your tap water met all State drinking water health standards.
+We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
+However, on 11/1/17 we detected the presence of Coliform bacteria in a routine water sample.
+Three additional samples were subsequently collected on 11/6/17.
+No Coliform or E coli bacteria were detected in any of those samples.

 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.